-ACADEMIC SERVICES: Four-year baccalaureate degree programs are offered in: American Studies; Business; Communication Arts and Sciences; Communications; Elementary Education; English; Human Development; Information Sciences and Technology; Organizational Leadership; and Letters, Arts, and Sciences.
+ACADEMIC SERVICES: Four-year baccalaureate degree programs are offered in: American Studies; Biology; Business; Communication Arts and Sciences; Communications; Engineering; English; Human Development and Family Studies; Information Sciences and Technology; Psychology; Philosophy; and Letters, Arts, and Sciences.
 The campus also offers the first two years of study in most of the over 160 baccalaureate degree programs available throughout the University.
 Two associate degree programs (Business and Letters, Arts, and Sciences) also are available.

 ENROLLMENT: When it opened in 1967, the campus enrolled 236 students.
 It had 11 faculty members and 600 volumes in its library.
-Today, over 1,600 students are enrolled at the campus and are served by a full time faculty of over 60 and a library containing more than 50,000 volumes.
+Today, more than 1,500 students are enrolled at the campus and are served by a full time faculty of over 60 and a library containing more than 50,000 volumes.
 In addition, several thousand residents are served annually through Continuing and Professional Education outreach programs which meet at the campus and at other facilities throughout the region.